 Now navigate to the Mapping menu and click on the Validate option as below.

 The validated mapping now can be easily run by using a workflow manager.
 Workflows can be created manually or by using a workflow manager wizard.
 You can go to the Workflow menu and then click on the Create option.
-After the workflow is created you have to create as session task by navigating to the Task menu and selecting create Task.
+After the workflow is created, you have to create a session task by navigating to the Task menu and selecting create Task.
 A new mapping window will open where the user can associate the mapping with the session.
-All sources, targets and common properties can be configured with the settings needed and thus the workflow is ready to be run.
+All sources, targets and common properties can be configured with the settings needed, and thus the workflow is ready to be run.
 Go to the workflow manager and then click in the Start Workflow option.
-Once the workflow starts running it can be monitored on Monitor and all session logs and errors can be checked in the monitor.
+Once the workflow starts running, it can be monitored on Monitor, and all session logs and errors can be checked in the monitor.
 You can look for execution status as well.
 If the workflow fails, you can click on Get Session Log and checks the logs for any errors.

 Conclusion – Rank Transformation in Informatica

 The Rank transformation thus helps in getting the top or bottom rows in a given table.
-With the help of this transformation, you can easily group the results on the basis of any particular column.
+With the help of this transformation, you can easily group the results based on any particular column.
 Rank transformation provides the facility of choosing the number of top rows or the number of bottom rows.
-One you can easily specify the number of rows and those will be displayed.
-Hence Rank transformation is very useful when some top values or bottom values are to be filtered.
+One you can easily specify the number of rows, and those will be displayed.
+Hence Rank transformation is beneficial when some top values or bottom values are to be filtered.